 In order to ace a Product Manager interview, you need to be prepared for a range of interview questions.
-Although the hiring process will be different from one company to the next, you can expect that Hiring Managers will be looking to understand who you are as a candidate, your experience as a Product Manager and what you can bring to their team.
+Although the hiring process will be different from one company to the next, you can expect that Hiring Managers will be looking to understand who you are as a candidate, your experience as a Product Manager, and what you can bring to their team.

 If possible, find an experienced Product Manager to go over interview questions with you.
 This will set you up for success, and help you prepare answers, no matter the type of question.

-List of Product Manager Interview Questions: Product Management-Related Questions
+Common Skills-Based Product Manager Interview Questions

 Often referred to as a Mini-CEO, Product Managers are responsible for a wide variety of tasks, from understanding users to coordinating teams.
 To see whether you have the necessary experience for the role, a Hiring Manager will ask questions about your work and your understanding of product management practices.